 On Nov.
-18, High Suspect released their second record, ‘The Boy Who Died Wolf.’
+18, Highly Suspect released their second record, ‘The Boy Who Died Wolf.’
 Established fans and new audiences alike will be happy with this album.

 On Nov.
 18, Highly Suspect released their second record, The Boy Who Died Wolf.
 Their first album, Mister Asylum, was released in the summer of 2015.
 It subsequently gained two Grammy nominations – best rock album and best rock song.
 The pressure was therefore on for Highly Suspect to live up to their debut in this sophomore effort.
 Established fans and new audiences alike will be happy with the result.